Chess Development Plan

 - Phase 3: Positional Understanding

 - Phase 4: Consolidation Phase

 - Phase 6: Becoming an Expert

-Acknowledgements: The plan above has been adapted from recommendations by Dan Heisman.
+Acknowledgements: Some parts of the improvement plan outlined above has been adapted from recommendations by Dan Heisman.
 Dan Heisman is a United States Chess Federation National Master and award-winning Novice Nook columnist, aimed at improving players strength, for the popular Chess Cafe Web site.